Sponsor: University of Oxford

 This work is supported by CRUK [grant number C28958/A17139 Application Title: CRUK/07/040: SCALOP-2]

-Celgene are providing an educational grant and free nab-paclitaxel to support the study.
+Celgene are providing a grant and free nab-paclitaxel to support the study.

 Radiotherapy Trials Quality Assurance provided by NCRI Radiotherapy Trials Quality Assurance Team (RTTQA)